Last day to have payments received by super funds via electronic payment for the Superannuation paid to be Tax Deductible in the 2020 financial year.

 During the month of June you will receive a letter advising your username and password for online access to complete your reconciliation via the website.

-The SGC rate will remain at 9.5% for the 2020 financial year.
+The SGC rate will remain at 9.5% for the 2021 financial year.

 You must include all reportable employer super contributions you make for an employee on their payment summary.

-- Salary sacrifice superannuation
+- Salary sacrifice superannuation;

-- An employee negotiating for increased superannuation contributions as part of their salary package (for example under individual employee and package contracts.
+- An employee negotiating for increased superannuation contributions as part of their salary package (for example under individual employee and package contracts).

 Compulsory employer superannuation payments such as superannuation guarantee are not reportable employer superannuation contributions.

 The table below compares the requirements for Salary/Wages, Superannuation, Return to Work SA & Payroll Tax

-The 3.0% increase will apply to workers who have their pay set by the national minimum wage or modern award.
+The 1.75% increase will apply to workers who have their pay set by the national minimum wage or modern award.
 The national minimum wage applies to employees who aren't covered by an award or agreement.

 Employers and employees covered by a registered agreement, should check to see if the increase affects them.